ThoshHub/ascii2int/README.md

 If the user chooses to call the program without any arguments, this program will default to running a built in case.
 The user may choose the default case by editing the source.

+__Running coverage tests__
+This project also comes with a tests.py file which can be used to run test cases using coverage.py which will show the code coverage.
+The test file can be run with the following command:
+> python3 tests.py
+By default, the report will be built in /convhtml of the root directory where the project is located.